 You’ve carefully crafted the perfect admissions essay.
 You aced the SATs, and you’ve been accepted and are excited to start your college adventure.
 But before you can head off to the land of academic promise, you’ll need to determine how you are going to fund your education.
 A majority of students turn to student loans as an option.

-As you are determining the path you are going to take to pay for college, it’s worth noting that most student loans have a limit on how much you can borrow, not just over your lifetime but also annually.
+As you determine how you are going to pay for college, it’s worth noting that most student loans have a limit on how much you can borrow, not just over your lifetime but also annually.

 So, what is the maximum student loan amount for a lifetime?
 It depends on which types of loans you have, where you are in school, and your financial situation.
 In this guide, we’ll cover both federal and private student loans and what to do if you’re getting close to the maximum.